AdaCore/spark2014/docs/ug/spark_mode.rst

 * on a library-level task spec or body

-* on a library-level protected object spec or body
+* on a library-level protected spec or body

-If a ``SPARK_Mode`` pragma or aspect is not specified for a subprogram, package, task or protected object spec/body, then its value is inherited from the current mode that is active at the point where the declaration occurs.
+If a ``SPARK_Mode`` pragma or aspect is not specified for a subprogram, package, task or protected spec/body, then its value is inherited from the current mode that is active at the point where the declaration occurs.